Primary myelofibrosis is a disease in which abnormal blood cells and fibers build up inside the bone marrow.

 - Whether there are certain changes in the chromosomes.

-- Whether the patient has signs such as fever, night sweats, or weight loss.
+- Whether the patient has signs such as fever, drenching night sweats, or weight loss.

 - General Information About Chronic Myeloproliferative Neoplasms